Why Alent Dynamic® outperform the competition

 The timber is subjected to brief, harmless stress periods and in between longer periods of rest or stress relief.
 Almost as repeated conditioning sessions.
 The drying process is enhanced by "pumping" that maintains a high moisture migration inside the timber without building up dangerous tensions.
 Water evaporates from the wood surface even during fan stop, but then taken heat from the wood rather than from the air.
 Wood surface is cooler than the interior of the timber, and this helps to increase moisture migration towards the surface.
 It is the vapor pressure that drives moisture migration.
 During the stop there is an adding force to the moisture migration due to the temperature gradient in the wood and drying is faster.

 Has there been any independent comparison between Alent Dynamic® and reduction of fan speed?

 Non-official comparisons have been made and more are to come.
 Many of our customers have done comparisons before they ordered Alent Dynamic®.
 Others have taken note of fellow studies and subsequently invested in Alent Dynamic®.
-In this way, word of mouth, have resulted in more than 450 installations.
-So far.

 Do you have to add more heat when the fans are shut down?